OpenRCT2/docs/playing/multiplayer/index.rst

     Argument                 Variable                  Description
 ====================   =============================  ==================================================
- `--console`           N/A                             Keeps the console window open (only on Windows) `--headless`          N/A                             Runs OpenRCT without graphical interface `--help`              N/A                             Prints out help for CLI `--port`              Port Number                     Changes the server port number `--user-data-path`    Path to config.ini folder       Changes the server configuration data path
+ `--console`           N/A                             Keeps the console window open (only on Windows) `--headless`          N/A                             Runs OpenRCT2 without graphical interface `--help`              N/A                             Prints out help for CLI `--port`              Port Number                     Changes the server port number `--user-data-path`    Path to config.ini folder       Changes the server configuration data path